jaumlrc/ProphET/README.md

 ------

-ProphET is an open source software.
+ProphET is an open source software developed to be used in the Linux platform.
 Users are free to bundle executables and modify the script.
 However, we do not guarantee the efficiency and precision of predictions if modifications were performed in the script and dependencies.

 ------